comboshreddies/py-strace2pcap/README.md

 ``` console
 ./strace2pcap-pipe.sh /tmp/OUT2.pcap "curl http://www.github.com" | tcpdump -A -r -
 ```
+8) wireshark can't show more than 256 bytes of some protocol payload, for that reason I've created cli tshark based renders, so one can take payload of a protocl (like es query, or statsd message) from recorder strace, ie converted pcap file. look at tools/cli_tshark_protocol_render

 # reporting issues
 please send strace command you've used and strace output